 Surrounded by the majestic snow-covered mountains of the Coast Range, the abundant krill and herring of this body of glacial fed waters make Frederick Sound one of the premier places to observe feeding humpback whales who migrate here from Hawaii to feed on its super nutrient rich waters.

-This small town of ies on the west coast of Vancouver Island, at the southern edge of Clayoquot Sound.
+The small town of Tofino lies on the west coast of Vancouver Island, at the southern edge of Clayoquot Sound.
 It is a popular destination for anyone wanting to enjoy whale watching, particularly in March when the migration of thousands of grey whales is celebrated at the Pacific Rim Whale Festival.

 Ten hours drive east of Quebec City, the Mingan Archipelago is a fantastic location for whale enthusiasts.
 Its estuary, the Gulf of Saint Lawrence, with its huge shoals of plankton and fish, attracts congregations of the elusive blue, minke, fin, and humpback whales, as well as the endangered beluga whale.